Meet the Bay Flats Team

 Today, Capt.
 Chris Martin, and his wife Deb, permanently reside in Seadrift, Texas, where they have begun to place the finishing touches on what was once only a dream.
 They are the proud owners and operators of Bay Flats Lodge, which overlooks the pristine waters of San Antonio Bay.

 Captain Chris is a contributing outdoor writer for Texas Fish & Game Magazine and Salty Angler Magazine, and has written for Sporting Classics Magazine.
 Chris is an avid photographer who also enjoys making short videos.
+Chris has worked with CCA Texas and their National Habitat Program, the Building Conservation Trust for years in the form of fishing trips with lodging and meals.
+The lodge also matches dollar-for-dollar on all BCT donations they collect from guests.
+He believes in taking care of our bay systems and marine habitat.

 Chris, and his wife Deb, enjoy traveling together.
 Chris’s passion includes snow skiing and scuba diving.
 They are members of St. Patrick Catholic Church in Seadrift.